BloomTech-Labs/future-hope-ios/README.md

 cd Future-Hope

 pod init
-vim Podfile //you can also usue text editor
+vim Podfile //you can also use text editor

 ```